aytheotaku/jwt-auth-api/README.md

 ## API Authentication
 ---
 To access certain resources and perform certain operations, a client needs to be authenticated by being registering and logging in.
-Resources that require authentication would be tagged with **_'authentication-needed'_** and would require you to send a request `Authorization` header with value of `Bearer token`
+Resources that require authentication will be tagged with **_'authentication-needed'_** and will require you to send a request `Authorization` header with value of `Bearer token`

 ### Register Client